 FAQ

-Typical timeline: 2-8 weeks for questionnaire, 2-4 weeks for security addendum, 4-12 weeks for remediation if gaps found.
+Typical timeline: 2-8 weeks for questionnaire, 2-4 weeks for security addendum, 4-12 weeks for remediation if gaps are found.
 Total: 2-6 months.
-With SOC 2 + Trust Center, you can cut this to 3-6 weeks.
+With SOC 2 + Trust Centre, you can cut this to 3-6 weeks.

 What percentage of deals stall at security review?